Maple Shade NJ Simple Assault Lawyers

 Soon after your arrest in Maple Shade, you will be required to appear in court.
 Where your case is heard will depend on what type of offense you were charged with.
 If you have been charged with a municipal ordinance violation, disorderly persons offense, traffic violation or DWI, your case will be heard at Maple Shade Municipal Court.
 If you think that facing charges in municipal court is no big deal, then think again.
 Depending on what offense you are charged with, you may be facing up to 6 months in jail, a permanent criminal record, and serious fines.
 Unlike cases heard in superior court, if you are charged with a disorderly persons offense like harassment or simple assault, you do not have a right to be indicted by a grand jury, nor do you have a right to a trial by jury.
 Your fate is determined by a municipal court judge.

-Indictable offense cases like burglary, arson, possession of more than 50 grams of marijuana or any amount of heroin, cocaine, meth, or a prescription drug without a prescription, and distribution of drugs, are heard at Burlington County Superior Court.
+Indictable offense cases like burglary, criminal sexual contact, possession of heroin, cocaine, meth, or a prescription drug without a prescription are heard at Burlington County Superior Court.
 These cases are handled by the Burlington County Prosecutor’s Office, who must present their evidence to a grand jury to secure an indictment against you.
 If you have a case in superior court for any crime, the potential punishments include state prison time.